-Despite the challenges, the Fund supported the implementation of the Strategy and Roadmap for Financing the 2030 Agenda and its Roadmap.
+Despite the challenges posed by COVID-19, the Fund continued to support the implementation of the Strategy and Roadmap for Financing the 2030 Agenda, as well as the structuring of the FfDI.
 The Fund was also instrumental in harvesting the outputs of the Secretary-General's Task Force for Digital Financing of the SDGs, developing the Global SDG Impact Investment Platform, fostering the \$100 billion a year commitment, developing the Taskforce on Nature-Related Financial Disclosures (TNFD) as part of the commitments from the Climate Action Summit of 2019, accelerating and financing the Clean Energy Transition in Small Island Developing States (SIDS), supporting insurance prospects for individuals and small and medium enterprises in Least Developed Countries (LDCs), and supporting the UN leadership in advocacy and engagement in key areas on financing for development.